 Crafting comes in many forms and can be enjoyed by all ages.
 For many years, as a kid, I made bead necklaces and bracelets.
 From there I moved on to a variety of crafts but never stuck with any of them.
 For a good long time, I didn’t even think about crafting.
 Perhaps an idea would pop into my head, yet I never saw it through.
 However, recently I have been wanting to get back into crafting and not knowing where to start, I went through various blogs for inspiration.
 Many crafts spoke to me, yet I did not pick up any of them.
-Then, about two years ago, I spotted a Rudolph the Rudolph the Red-Nosed Reindeer Crochet Kit and bought it.
+Then, about two years ago, I spotted a Rudolph the Red-Nosed Reindeer Crochet Kit and bought it.
 The funny thing is, I didn’t know how to crochet at the time.
 Learning crochet didn’t even come to mind when I bought it.
 I simply saw something Rudolph related and had to buy it.

 Then, back in mid-2018, I made the decision to learn how to crochet.
 I started to watch YouTube videos on how to crochet and I was intrigued and frightened.
 Honestly, it all looked incredibly hard and even so beginner crochet videos felt like they were impossible to follow.
 However, I was determined to see this through.
 So, I went out and bought a few skeins of yarn, a couple of hooks and took the plunge.
 One way to keep me accountable in learning this skill was to include it in my monthly goals.

 The post may contain affiliate links.
 This means that should you make a purchase after following one of these links, I may receive a small commission at no extra cost to you.